miklevin/MikeLev.in/pipulate.md

   <img src="/pipulate.svg" alt="Pipulate Free & Open Source SEO with & for LLMs">
 </div>

+I'm building something exciting: an open-source SEO tool called Pipulate that combines the classic LPvgn tools with modern AI.
+It's a simple Python framework that harnesses AI's power while staying lightweight and hackable.
+This site documents the journey.
+Each post explores the intersection of timeless tech skills and emerging AI capabilities.
+I'm creating a living knowledge base that grows smarter over time — and sharing everything I learn along the way.
+Let's all jump off the tech-churn hamster wheel and enjoy forever-improving craftsmanship.

 ## What is Pipulate?

 Pipulate is the first local-first, single-tenant desktop app framework with built-in AI-assisted step-by-step workflows.
 It's designed to function somewhat like an Electron app but runs a full Linux subsystem within a folder (using Nix) for reproducibility on macOS, Linux, and Windows (via WSL).
 Its primary focus is enabling SEO practitioners and others to use AI-assisted, step-by-step workflows (ported from Jupyter Notebooks) without needing to interact directly with Python code.
 It also serves developers who build these workflows.